rujxtastic/rlcontroller/README.md

 # RLController
+I'LL REMOVE THIS AFTER REVIEW - I cannot attach the buttons to the PCB, they're way too far away and I am really limited on space!

 This is RLController, a controller designed for Rocket League using intuitive mechanical real-life gestures using a real model of an Octane car.
 It is designed for both beginners to easily perform tricks and more advanced players that need a challenge.
 The Onshape file is available [here](https://cad.onshape.com/documents/7551f43b8e30edc5f5d3d271/w/9f8330f5f6dba310bbc324b3/e/3f2c64dd342ad73578803719?renderMode=0&uiState=69d802e332debe90e1bc55d0).
 <img width="455" height="698" alt="Untitled(4)" src="https://github.com/user-attachments/assets/139f255d-03bd-4162-a769-670988da0e93" />